 Though annual figures are not available, it is easy to deduce from the trends that yearly expenditure would easily top $300 billion.

 For all the advantages of a DIY lifestyle, it is equally important to know that some things are best left to the professionals.

-Even though some British prisoners of war (POW) removed their appendices in Japanese jails, you will never think doing something that crazy on yourself or a family member today.
+Even though some British prisoners of war (POW) removed their appendices in Japanese jails, you will never think to do something that crazy for yourself or a family member today.

 The same argument applies to airplanes.
 No airline will let you perform pre-flight checks unless you are a certified pilot.

-Healthcare and high-stakes technology are a couple of the fields where taking things in your own hands is more likely to worsen the situation than improve it.
+Healthcare and high-stakes technology are a couple of the fields were taking things into your own hands is more likely to worsen the situation than improve it.